jorge-cardoso/jorge-cardoso.github.io/research/aiops_white_paper.md

 natural language processing, graph processing, machine learning, and deep learning to extract insights from large volumes of monitoring data to support and drive recovery actions.

+Main challenges:
++ *Scale*.
+Large cloud providers can have more than 1 million physical servers.
+Each server has 2 CPUs.
+Each CPU has 10 VMs.
+Each VM has a OS and various applications.
++ *Distribution*.
+AZ and regions
++ *Complexity*.
+Microservices, containers, and serverless complexity.
+Several programming languages.
+Several teams.
++ *Dynamism*.
+Workloads around the sun, lunch and terminate instances.
+CMDB is static but VM is dynamic.

 ## Approach
 The mission of the **Intelligent Cloud Operations** SRE team (based in [Munich](https://www.muenchen.de/int/en.html),